 Our job as traders is to look for trading opportunities in the stock market.
 When used correctly, indicators can undoubtedly help with this.
 The Relative Strength Index is no exception.
 When used correctly, it can aid in predicting rising momentum, underlying demand or supply, and sentiment shifts.

 The indicator can also forecast trends, trend reversals, trend continuations, and stagnate corrections.
 The RSI indicator can be a helpful tool in your trading arsenal with practice and a firm understanding of volume and price action.
 The Relative Strength Index (RSI) compares the strength of up days versus down days to determine how well a stock performs relative to itself.

-So, in today’s blog, let us discuss How to use RSI Indicator and also discuss some trading strategies:
+So, in today’s blog, let us discuss how to use RSI Indicator and also discuss some index trading strategies: